rcosta358/aguda-rs/aguda-M2.md

 ---

-Parser for the AGUDA programming language implemented in [Rust](https://www.rust-lang.org/) with [Logos](https://logos.maciej.codes/) as the lexer generator and [LALRPOP](https://lalrpop.github.io/lalrpop/) as the parser generator.
+Parser for the AGUDA programming language implemented in [Rust](https://www.rust-lang.org/) with [RUSTLR](https://chuckcscccl.github.io/rustlr_project/) as the lexer and parser generator.

 ### Running the Parser with Docker